zexuanyan/zexuanyan.github.io/_projects/TTL_Chip-based_VGA_Driver.md

 # Introduction
-This project is inspired by [Ben eater](https://www.youtube.com/@BenEater) who made a VGA driver using many ttl chips that can display static images.
-I first tried to recreate this project by redesigning the circuit myself and then added user inputs to it so that the user can control the content displayed on the monitor with a keypad and a mouse.
-A flow chart is shown below.
+I have been wondering how computers display stuff for a long time.
+Upon some research, I found the VGA signal format and [Ben eater](https://www.youtube.com/@BenEater)'s VGA driver using many ttl chips that can display static images.
+To have a solid understanding of the VGA single format and build upon Ben Eater's project, I first tried to recreate this project by redesigning the circuit myself and then added user inputs to it so that the user can control the content displayed on the monitor with a keypad and a mouse.
+A block diagram is shown below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">